A simple power supply that converts AC current to 5V at 1 amp is the project I wanted to build.

 Voltage peaks are capped using a transil zener diode with a 180V rating.

-Alternatively, this transit can be substituted with a conventional parallel combination of a resistor and capacitor.
+Another option is transit substituted with a conventional parallel combination of a resistor and capacitor.

 The ZD voltage rating should be approximately 1V higher than the desired output voltage accounting for the voltage drop across the opto couplers LED.

-For instance, if you aim for a 5V output, you should opt for a ZD with an 5.6V rating.
+For example, if you aim for a 5V output you should opt for a ZD with an 5.6V rating.

-Of course, I do not constrain you to stick to a 5V output, the output voltage can be adjusted by modifying two key parameters:
+Certainly, I do not limit you to stick to a 5V output, the output voltage is adjusted by modifying two key parameters:

 Adjust the secondary winding turns per volt approx. 1.4 turns per volt.